Questions? Contact Matt Metzler at email@example.com or (717) 291-4764.

 City of Lancaster Green Infrastructure Projects

-City of Lancaster will work on several Green Infrastructure projects with its contractor, Rogele Inc. There are approximately several locations in 2017 that will be under construction.
-Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
+City of Lancaster will continue work on several Green Infrastructure projects with its contractor, Rogele Inc. Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
 Locations for the remainder of 2017 and into 2018 will include:

 -Hershey Ave (Wabank intersection and adjacent roadway) thru September 2017 (paving October or November 2017)

 - St. Joseph and Pearl St. intersection—Winter 2017-2018